Village of Los Ranchos de Albuquerque

 Partner with Public & Private Entities to Bring in Good Jobs

 MRCOG works with local Economic Development Organizations, AED, Rio Rancho, etc., to market the region, support recruitment efforts, promote regionalism and connect employers with job training opportunities through the Workforce Connection of Central New Mexico, support New Mexico Live-Work.
-We market the region by maintaining an exclusive regional economic development website with comprehensive real-time available properties.

 Economic Development Data & Modeling